|Home | About | People | First Year Writing | Courses | Undergraduate | Graduate | News & Events|

 How does one act on discontent?
 What are its consequences?
 Does conformity always imply a sacrifice of individuality?
 Does rebellion always lead to marginalization?
 We will examine the tensions between conformity and rebellion in a variety of contexts: political, social, familial, and religious.
 Readings will include novels, short stories, plays and essays, and we may also consider other media such as film or music.
 Discussion of these materials and the issues raised by them will provide the basis for the student writing that is at the center of the course.

 What does it mean to be "different"—politically, religiously, racially or ethnically, sexually, or by reason of class or disability—from the social "norm"?
 How do those in the social "norm" react when they encounter those who are different?
-If the social norm is white, Protestant, male, heterosexual, and middle class, how do writers in other categories imagine themselves in relation to this "norm"?
+If the social norm in the U.S. is white, Protestant, male, heterosexual, and middle class, how do writers in other categories imagine themselves in relation to this "norm"?
 What are the special problems and opportunities for writers who are "different"?
 These are some of the questions to be addressed in this course which is devoted, primarily, to increasing proficiency in writing.

 Is Google making us stupid?
 Would we all be better off if our brains were directly linked to the web?
 Should we legalize human-robot marriage?
 In this writing-intensive course, we will reflect upon, analyze, and argue our way through such questions, as we investigate the increasing presence and power of computers and networked devices in various spheres of daily life—education, commerce, political life, family life, sex, art, entertainment, and war.
 Course readings and viewings, as well as your own essays, will consider, for example, how digitization has transformed media industries as well as our own deep-seated habits of visual and auditory consumption; the extent to which social media has upended traditional modes of self-presentation, group formation, and civic engagement; and the ways in which notions of artificial intelligence—from the early days of robotics to recent representations of cyborgs and cyberpunks in film, literature, and pop culture—challenge us to reimagine what it means to be human and, even more fundamentally, what it means to be alive.
 Over the course of the semester, you will produce no fewer than thirty pages of polished, peer-reviewed writing explicating and evaluating the dynamics, stakes, and implications of our ever-evolving digital life.